FlaminGo – Shark Tank Season 16

 Equity Ask | 20% |

 FlaminGO is designed to be sleek, lightweight, and easy to carry.
-Its pre-charged functionality makes the product even more useful, as the consumers won’t need to worry about charging it before use.
+Its pre-charged functionality makes the product even more useful, as consumers won’t need to worry about charging it before use.

-One of its standout features is the versatile 3-in-1 tip, which ensures compatibility with nearly all smartphones, whether its an iPhone, an Android device, or another mobile gadget and even any other charging products like smart watches or portable Bluetooth headphones.
+One of its standout features is the versatile 3-in-1 tip, which ensures compatibility with nearly all smartphones, whether it’s an iPhone, an Android device, or another mobile gadget and even any other charging products like smart watches or portable Bluetooth headphones.

-It is a product designed especially for emergency situations when customers find out that their phone’s battery is about to die, FlaminGO provides an instant solution, making it a lifesaver in emergencies.
+It is a product designed especially for emergency situations when customers find out that their phone’s battery is about to die.
+FlaminGO provides an instant solution, making it a lifesaver in emergencies.

 View this post on Instagram